-The Ritmuller R8 for near the same price as the Yamaha and Kawai and less in price than the Essex incorporates Lothar Thoma’s designs with innovations and German parts that create a musical bass section unlike the Japanese counterparts.
-The Ritmuller has an upper section with sustain and musicality and a fast responsive action any pianist would be delighted with .
-The Rimuller R9 at 5’3″ is the same size as a the well made but musically inferior Yamaha GC1.
-It costs thousands less than the GC1 and has the musicality of Yamaha’s C1X at nearly half the price.
+The Ritmuller R8 for near the same price as the above mentioned Yamaha and Kawai, and less in price than the Essex, incorporates Lothar Thoma’s designs with innovations in scale design and German parts creating a musical bass section unlike the Japanese brands similar priced pianos.
+Unlike the sillier priced Japanese pianos the Ritmuller has an upper section with sustain, musicality and a fast responsive action any pianist would be delighted with .
+The Rimuller R9 at 5’3″ is the same size as a the well made Yamaha GC1, but the Ritmuller has a warmer more sustaining tone.
+It costs thousands less than the GC1 and has the musicality surpassing that of Yamaha’s C1X at nearly half the price.

 We’ve been there and have seen it first hand.
-There is a deep commitment to building something more than just a good piano for the price but rather a good piano for any price.
-Stephen works with the production team spending a great deal of time on both the piano sound and ensuring that the pianos are rock solid years from now.
-Compare the Rittmuller 170 to the Yamaha GC2, the Yamaha C2X, the Kawai GL30, and the Kawai GX30 and you will fins a piano that has longer sustaining tone along with deeper bass.
-Ascetically and unlike the Yamaha GC2 and Kawai GL30 the Ritmuller has a beveled lid, a spade leg, and premium hardware like the more expensive 2 models from Yamaha and Kawai.
+There is a deep commitment to building something more than just a good piano for the price but rather a great piano for any price.
+Stephen works with the production team spending a great deal of time on both the piano sound and ensuring that the pianos are rock solid now and for decades to come.
+Compare the Rittmuller 170 to the Yamaha GC2, the Yamaha C2X, the Kawai GL30, and the Kawai GX30 and you will hear in the Ritmuller a piano with longer sustaining tone along with deeper bass.
+Ascetically and unlike the Yamaha GC2 and Kawai GL30 the Ritmuller has a beveled lid, a spade leg, and premium hardware like the more expensive models from Yamaha and Kawai.
 These comparisons are the same up and down the Ritmuller line.
-We’ve had prestigious pianists and venues choose the Ritmuller 212 7′ model over pianos that were three times the price at competitors and our own showrooms.
+We’ve had prestigious pianists and venues choose the Ritmuller 212 7′ model over pianos three times the price at competitors and our own showrooms.

 If you love quality, great sounding pianos and also saving lots of money, you need to try the new Ritmuller for yourself to understand what all of the international buzz is about.
 Don’t let the low price of the Ritmuller piano fool you into thinking it can not compete with more expensive pianos.